Plan Your Next Visit to the Historic

 Change your perspective of the past.

 America’s history will never look the same after a visit to the St. Augustine Lighthouse & Museum.
-From the breathtaking views of the Nation’s Oldest City to the artifacts recovered from our ancestors’ vessels, the St. Augustine Lighthouse & Museum covers centuries of history from in and around St. Augustine, Florida.
+From the breathtaking views of Northeast Florida to the artifacts recovered from our ancestors’ vessels, the St. Augustine Lighthouse & Museum covers centuries of history from in and around St. Augustine, Florida.

 Find a guided tour just right for your visit.